5wHN28Dg/Real-Time-Gesture-Mimicry/README.md

 - [x] translate all openness values to angles
 - [x] add depth preception to greatly increase the accuracy (if possible)
 - [x] auto detect host os to auto adjust Arduino port path (kinda done, needs testing)
-- [ ] calculate thumb openness based on its distence from the base of the ring finger?
+- [x] calculate thumb openness based on its distence from the base of the ring finger?
+- [ ] ignore hand rotation
 - [ ] make it use the intel iGPU for inferece?
 - [ ] refactor, optimize, etc...
 - [ ] rewrite whole project from scratch